DanielWTE/shein-scraper/README.md

 This will:
 * Set up the Python environment
 * Mount the local directory to /app in the container
-* Create a volume for MongoDB data persistence

 ## Usage